 Battle Rope Waves

-Battle ropes are an amazing fat burning exercise for men that also targets your shoulders, glutes, quads, hamstring, and core, then look no further than the battle ropes.
+Battle ropes are an amazing fat burning exercise for men that also targets your shoulders, glutes, quads, hamstring, and core.
+So look no further than the battle ropes.

 Stand with your feet shoulder width, or slightly wider, apart.
 Grab both ropes and sit back in about a quarter squat with your core engaged.